TrisPatt/hangman/README.md

 - Git - Version control
 - Github - Deployment and storage of files online
 - Am I responsive - To show a screenshot of the responsive design across multiple devices
+- Heroku - For deploying the CLI project to a web browser interface

 ## Testing